GioPetro/Music_audio_notes_detection/README.md

-# Music_audio_notes_detection
+# MAD|MR -
-MAD|MR - Monophonic music Audio Detection for Midi Representation
+Monophonic music Audio Detection for Midi Representation

 This is my Bachelor Thesis, when studying Computer Science at the University of Piraeus.